tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-directory-properties.md

 ---

 # Set Directory Properties
-The `Set File Properties` operation sets system properties on the file.
+The `Set Directory Properties` operation sets system properties on the file.
+This API is available starting in version 2019-02-02.

 ## Request
  The `Set Directory Properties` request may be constructed as follows.
 HTTPS is recommended.